zsturgess/php-ssllabs-api/README.md

 ```

 # Terms and Conditions
-As this is just a PHP library for SSL Labs API please refer to SSL Labs Terms and Conditions at https://www.ssllabs.com/about/terms.html
+As this is just a PHP library for SSL Labs API please refer to SSL Labs terms and conditions at https://www.ssllabs.com/about/terms.html